 Parents who wish to bypass the screening/pre-referral process may request a multidisciplinary evaluation for possible special education services in writing at any time.
 A "Parent Request for a Multidisciplinary Evaluation/ Reevaluation" form is available in both the Elementary and High School Guidance Offices.
 Once received, the school district has 60 calendar days to complete the evaluation.

-Parents who believe their child may qualify for the gifted support program should speak with the guidance counselor at the appropriate level; a "Parent Request for a Multidisciplinary Evaluation/Reevaluation" form is available.
+Parents who believe their child may qualify for the gifted support program should speak with the school psychologist; a "Parent Request for a Multidisciplinary Evaluation/Reevaluation" form is available.

 Due Process